lelegard/arm-cpusysregs/docs/build-with-features.md

 - Depending on the system, `uname -m` may return `aarch64` or `arm64`.

 The individual Arm features are tested at run-time in the generic modules (e.g. `aes.c`).
-We do not use the kernel module from this educational project.
+We do not use the kernel module from this educational project (this would be too dangerous for real applications).
 Instead, we use some OS-specific features which extract a few features from the kernel.
-Fortunately, the features we need are among them.

 On Linux, we use `getauxval()`.
 On macOS, we use `sysctlbyname()`.
+These functions can only check a small subset of all Arm features.
+Fortunately, the features we need are among them.

 Sample execution on a MacBook M1, Armv8.5 CPU, implementing all cryptographic accelerations, macOS host or Linux virtual machine: